 What academic support services are available to me at Western New England University?

-In addition to the Writing Center, Math Center, and Science Center, which all have tutors available to you, the Office of the Dean of First Year Students and Students in Transition and your academic advisor are also excellent resources.
+In addition to the Writing Center, Math Center, and Science Center, which all have tutors available to you, the Student Success Center and your academic advisor are also excellent resources.
 The University also has a Student Accessibility Services (SAS) Office where services are offered to students who require academic accommodations.

 What does the University offer in internship opportunities and job placement assistance?